The History of Emily Montague

 The History of Emily Montague, written by Frances Brooke and first published in 1769, is often considered the first Canadian novel.
 It is a sentimental novel written in the epistolary form.
 It also features some elements of a travelogue, as the main letter-writer responds to requests to describe the colony of Canada in detail.
-The plot of the novel is a love story, but along the way Brooke includes many reflections on social norms and the relations between the English, French, Huron, and Iroquois cultures in Quebec.
+The plot of the novel is a love story, but along the way Brooke includes many reflections on social norms and the relations between the English, French (habitant), Huron, and Iroquois cultures in Quebec.

+Main characters

 The main letter-writers in the novel are Emily Montague, Colonel William Fermor, Colonel Ed Rivers (possibly inspired by Henry Caldwell), and Arabella Fermor.
 Of these, Emily is the main heroine, but Arabella has typically captured more readers' attention, for being a bold and witty foil to the demure and shy Emily.